sugedavid/Acme-Corp/README.md

 ## Getting Started

-- To run the project using Visual Studion code add the following launch configuration:
+- To run the project using Visual Studio Code, add the following launch configuration:

 ```
 {